Ronald-0001/RedM_CSharp_Template/readme.txt

 // before coding
-- update refrence to CitizenFX.Core.dll
+- update refrence to CitizenFX.Core.dll, RedLib & Newtonsoft.Json

-// optionaly add RedLIB
+// add RedLIB
 - fetch latest RedLib.dll either go to https://github.com/Ronald-0001/RedM_LIB
 - or if you are using git you can update submodules using "git submodule update --init --recursive" / "git submodule update --remote --merge"
 - add refrence to RedLib.dll found in "external/Red_Lib/include/RedLib.dll" or where you downloaded it to